percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

    the SRTP processing.

-3. The EKTCiphertext field is set to the ciphertext created by encrypting the EKTPlaintext with the EKT cipher, using the EKTKey as the encryption key.
+3. The EKTCiphertext field is set to the ciphertext created by encrypting the EKTPlaintext with the EKTCipher using the EKTKey as the encryption key.
 The encryption process is detailed in (#cipher).